PATERNITY LAW

 The father’s right to see his kid (visitation) is also secured by signing the affidavit, as is his right to go to court and request increased custody and visitation.
 If the mother passes away unexpectedly, the father also possesses the ability to take full custody of the child.

 Child support is unlikely to be a problem if the father and mother live together.
 If the parents don’t live together, however, both parents still assume a financial responsibility to care for the child.
-Both father and mother may be held financially responsible for child support, health insurance, medical bills, and educational expenses.
+Both father and mother may be held financially responsible for child support in Louisiana, which includes compensation for things like health insurance, medical bills, and educational expenses.